Police Social Work Interventions in Emergency Response

 Violent crime is both an outgrowth of trauma and a crisis in itself.
 Many factors have combined to bring about today’s uptick in violent crime.

-- The economic and psychological stressors associated with the global COVID-19 pandemic
+- The economic and psychological stressors associated with the global pandemic

-- An increased distrust of current policing tactics that has sparked nationwide protests
+- An increased distrust of current policing tactics that’s sparked nationwide protests

 The U.S. needs crisis intervention social workers to join with law enforcement officials to help people in crisis.

-Collaboration Between Emergency Response Social Workers and Law Enforcement
+Collaboration Between Police Social Workers and Law Enforcement

 Emergency response social workers work with law enforcement to give caring and effective emergency responses during adversity.
-The following discussion looks at three of the various models through which social workers and law enforcement collaborate to provide emergency response.
-These models include crisis intervention teams (CITs), co-responder programs, and law enforcement assisted diversion (LEAD) programs.
+The following discussion looks at two of the various models through which social workers and law enforcement collaborate to provide emergency response: crisis intervention teams (CITs) and co-responder programs.

 Crisis Intervention Teams

-A crisis intervention team (CIT) program aims to improve the outcome for all concerned when police officers are first responders to a crisis.
+A CIT program aims to improve the outcome for all concerned when police officers are first responders to a crisis.
 CITs apply a community-based approach.

-According to the National Alliance on Mental Illness, in thousands of communities across the U.S., CITs connect the following parties:
+According to the National Alliance on Mental Illness (NAMI), in thousands of communities across the U.S., CITs connect the following parties:

 - Law enforcement